karolkieglerski/chef-training/README.md

 ---

 Instruction to install all requirements you can find in `/requirements` directory.
-All instructions are written from macos user.
-If you use Linux or Windows you can find similar instrucions on vendors websites
+All instructions are written from MacOS user.
+If you use Linux or Windows you can find similar instructions on vendors websites

 ## requirements

-* Virtualbox
+* VirtualBox
 * vagrant
 * chef
 * chef-zero